joblib/loky/docs/API.rst

 - Using the arguments :code:`job_reducers` and :code:`result_reducers`, it is possible to register custom reducers for the serialization process.
 - Setting the variable :code:`LOKY_PICKLER` to an available and valid serialization module.
 This module must present a valid :code:`Pickler` object.
 Setting the environment variable :code:`LOKY_PICKER=cloudpickle` will force :mod:`loky` to serialize everything with |cloudpickle| instead of just serializing the object detected to be in the :code:`__main__` module.
 - Using the decorator :func:`loky.wrap_unpicklable_objects` on the objects and functions which cannot be pickled by the regular protocol.
+This decorator forces the use of |cloudpickle| for the decorated object.
+Note that this sometimes include a performance overhead.

 Processes start methods in :mod:`loky`